 For each query, an \textit{answer hint prefix} is defined as an incomplete answer to the query in a \textit{next-token-prediction} format, where the blank token to be predicted serves as the focal token of the query, directing the LLM's attention to the most relevant parts of the context.
 For instance, as shown in Figure~\ref{fig:structure}, for the query ``Where is Daniel?'', the corresponding answer hint prefix can be ``Daniel is in the \_\_\_''.
 When we take the context, query, and the answer hint prefix as input to the LLM, the token to be predicted by the model, such as ``park'', becomes the focal point of the query, directing the model's attention to the most relevant parts of the context and ensuring that the attention calculation focuses on the crucial information related to the query.

-We prompt the LLM to construct the answer hint prefix\footnote{We use GPT-4o Mini for the generation, the prompt detail can be referred to ~\secref{sec:appendix}.}.
-In detail, according to the query's grammatical attributes, we categorize the answer hint prefix into two types : empty and non-empty ones.
-For example, queries like wh-questions, the hint prefix can be derived by the query itself.
+We prompt the LLM to construct the answer hint prefix\footnote{We use GPT-4o Mini for the generation, the prompt detail and fixed hint prefix can be referred to ~\secref{sec:app_hint} and ~\secref{sec:app_fixed}.}.
+In detail, according to the query's grammatical attributes, we categorize the answer hint prefix into two types: empty and non-empty ones.
+For example, for queries like wh-questions, the hint prefix can be derived from the query itself.
 In contrast, queries like yes/no-questions, where the answer's first token is "Yes/No", already align with the next-token-prediction paradigm.